ardianailham/phpmvc-simlab/README.md

-# phpmvc-simlab
+# phpnative-simlab
-# phpnative-simlab Sistem Informasi Manajemen Laboratorium (Laboratory Management and Information System) with php mvc and bootstrap
+Sistem Informasi Manajemen Laboratorium (Laboratory Management and Information System) with php mvc and bootstrap Feel free to use this as your initial project, but please notify me